Trekking on the Highest Mountain in Thailand at Doi Inthanon National Park

 We spent a total of six hours on the trail and saw only two other people.
 They were Thai photographers doing a story for a nature magazine.
+NOTICE: We took the Gew Mae Pan Trail in April.
+During the months of November through March the trail is packed with Thai visitors.
 We could have stayed longer but hunger was setting in so we returned to the restaurant at the Baan Mae Klang Bungalows.

 This evening was spent in our comfortable bungalow.
 We made reservations the day before.
 The bungalow has electricity and is equipped with a king size bed in the bedroom and a single bed with table and chairs on the porch.
 It has simple bathroom with shower and western style toilet.